-Chapter 1 - Reliable, Scalable and Maintainable Applications
+Chapter 1 - Reliable, Scalable and Maintainable Applications· 8 min read

 Table of Contents

-Three concerns that are important in most software systems are:
+Three important concerns in most software systems are reliability, scalability, and maintainability:

 - Reliability: The system should work correctly (performing the correct function at the desired level of performance) even in the face of adversity.

 - Scalability: As the system grows(in data , traffic volume, or complexity), there should be reasonable ways of dealing with that growth.